I’m Yuyao Wang, a Ph.D. candidate in Statistics at Boston University, co-advised by Debarghya Mukherjee and Luis Carvalho.

 Boston University; The University of Chicago Booth School of Business

-- We establish new minimax rates for estimating Hölder-smooth regression functions under covariate shift when the target distribution lies near, but not on, a source manifold.
+• Establishes new minimax rates for Hölder regression under covariate shift when the target lies near—but not on—the source manifold.

 Cross-Domain Hyperspectral Image Classification via Mamba-CNN and Knowledge Distillation · Presentation